• Skip to primary navigation

 Instructions

-1. Butter or oil a shallow baking dish (such as an oblong 7x11 casserole) Set aside.
+1. Butter or oil a shallow baking dish (such as a 9x13 pan or an oblong 7x11 casserole ) Set aside.

 2. Heat the oven to 350 degrees to toast the brioche.